Midtrans/advanced-faq-site/faq-general.md

 - Older SDK require config of `CC_CONFIG.secure3DEnabled = ...`, newer SDK no longer requires it, please remove that config.
 Then add this config `CC_CONFIG.authenticationType = MTAuthenticationType3DS`
 - Please make sure that your backend/merchant-server will also accept that changes.
 Older SDK will generate request that have JSON keys `"secure" : true`, newer SDK will have `"authentication" : "3ds"`.
 Make sure there are no type checking or similar that are rejecting the JSON.

+### There are some missing field/attributes on the JSON response/notification, it seems the JSON is not consistent, is this expected?
+In Midtrans, we are following [Google JSON Style Guide](https://google.github.io/styleguide/jsoncstyleguide.xml).
+According to the style guide it is recommended if a property doesn't have any value (`null`) then it should be removed.
+Reference: https://google.github.io/styleguide/jsoncstyleguide.xml#Empty/Null_Property_Values

+So yes it is expected to have few missing JSON field/attribute, it means the value is `null` for that field/attribute.
+Please adjust your implementation accordingly to accomodate this behaviour.